Short stories are like hidden gems in the literature landscape. For both the reader and the writer.

 Short Stories Stay Practical—and Fun

-Short stories are practical because you write so many in less time.
-One limitation of a novel is the time invested in one main character throughout the book.
-Yes, the readers gain a deeper insight into the protagonist’s inner life.
-But, as readers, we are stuck for long in a novel.
+Short stories are wonderfully practical because you can write so many of them in a relatively short time.
+One limitation of a novel is the enormous time investment required to stay with a single main character for hundreds of pages.
+While, readers gain a deeper insight into the protagonist’s inner life in a novel—as both writers and readers, you’re committed to that one character for a long stretch.

-With short stories, the authors can flit in and out of one protagonist’s life before moving onto the next main character in another story.
-This way, short story writers can narrate many lives over several short stories.
-This practical stance actually keeps the fun quotient of short stories alive.
+With short stories, the authors can flit in and out of a protagonist’s life quickly, then move on to a brand new main character in the next piece.
+This allows short story writers to explore and narrate many different lives across a collection.
+That practical flexibility is exactly what keeps the fun and freshness of short stories alive.

 Each of us has a thousand lives, and a novel gives a character only one.